Call now: 252-767-6166

 Who doesn’t like OMF?

-OMF is quite popular in large Oracle9i shops that handle hundreds of tablespaces and data files.
+OMF is quite popular in large Oracle shops that handle hundreds of tablespaces and data files.
 OMF is also popular for vendor-based applications because vendor install scripts can be sent to all Oracle customers, no matter what their specific file configuration.
-The downside to OMF is that seasoned database professionals don’t like to use uniform file sizes and obtuse filenames.
+The downside to OMF is that seasoned database professionals don't like to use uniform file sizes and obtuse filenames.

 Note: This Oracle documentation was created as a support and Oracle training reference for use by our DBA performance tuning consulting professionals.
+Feel free to ask questions on our Oracle forum.

 Verify experience!
 Anyone considering using the services of an Oracle support expert should independently investigate their credentials and experience, and not rely on advertisements and self-proclaimed expertise.
 All legitimate Oracle experts publish their Oracle qualifications.

 Errata?
 Oracle technology is changing and we strive to update our BC Oracle support information.
 If you find an error or have a suggestion for improving our content, we would appreciate your feedback.
-Just e-mail: and include the URL for the page.
+Just e-mail:

 Burleson Consulting

-The Oracle of database support
+The Oracle of Database Support

-Oracle® is the registered trademark of Oracle Corporation.
+Oracle ® is the registered trademark of Oracle Corporation.